Dicks (band): Breakup and continuing influence

-Reunion (2004–2016)
+Reunion, disbandment and Gary Floyd's death (2004–2024)

 In 2004, Dicks began playing regular reunion concerts in Austin and elsewhere.
 The lineup for the shows consists of the original Dicks, with the exception of Glen Taylor, who died in 1997.
 His role was filled by three other Austin guitarists: Mark Kenyon, Brian McGee, and Davy Jones.
 At the 2009 Austin Music Awards show, Jesus Lizard singer David Yow joined the band onstage for "Wheelchair Epidemic".
 At the same show, Dicks were inducted into the Texas Music Hall of Fame.

-A documentary film, The Dicks From Texas was released in 2015 about the Dicks and Austin, Texas punk scene along with a tribute album, The Dicks From Texas and Friends, with 27 bands covering 28 Dicks songs.
+A documentary film, The Dicks from Texas, was released in 2015 about the Dicks and Austin, Texas punk scene along with a tribute album, The Dicks From Texas and Friends, with 27 bands covering 28 Dicks songs.

 The Dicks announced that their final show would be October 30, 2016, at Grizzly Hall in Austin, Texas; however, due to popular demand, a second show was added the day afterward.

+On May 2, 2024, Gary Floyd died after a series of health-related issues.
+He was 71, and was survived by his husband.